Land affected by the amendment

 At its April Meeting Council resolved to request the Minister for Planning to appoint an independent Planning Panel to consider the Amendment, and refer all submissions to the panel appointed, in accordance with Section 23(1)(b) of the Planning and Environment Act 1987.

-The Panel Hearing took place virtually on 12 July 2022.
+The Planning Panel Hearing to consider submissions to Amendment C142nill took place virtually on 12 July 2022.

-In accordance with section 26 of the Planning and Environment Act 1987, the report is available for public inspection to read click here (or see in Key Documents)
+In accordance with Section 26 of the Planning and Environment Act 1987, the Planning Panel report is available for public inspection.
+To read click here (or see in Key Documents).

 Making a submission